 The first confirmed case was a man traveling back from United States, who reported feeling ill six days after his arrival in Myanmar, the government said.

 The second confirmed case was a traveler from England who suspected that he had contracted the virus from someone at an official meeting he attended.
-He is being treated treated in Yangon’s Waibargi North Okkalapa Hospital.
+He is being treated treated at Waibargi Hospital in Yangon's North Okkalapa township.

 A regional government minister who had contact with him has been ordered to remain in quarantine for 14 days, authorities said.